-> The effectiveness of probuphine was tested during a clinical trial taking place in January 2014.
+The effectiveness of Buprenorphine was tested during a clinical trial taking place in January 2014.
 178 addicts took part.
 All of these addicts had since failed to give up opiates after receiving treatment involving naloxone, suboxone or buprenorphine.

-> By July 2014, 88% of the trial’s participants tested negative for illicit opiates.
+By July 2014, 88% of the trial’s participants tested negative for illicit opiates.
 A ‘control group’ was also given buprenorphine in tablet form.
 72% of participants given buprenorphine in tablet form tested negative for illicit opiates six months after the trial had begun.

-> Experts now estimate over two million Americans currently suffer from some form of opiate addiction.
+Experts now estimate that over two million Americans currently suffer from some form of opiate addiction.
 Over two hundred thousand Americans are believed to suffer from an addiction to ‘street’ heroin.

-> The vast majority of opiate addicts in America are addicted to ‘non-illicit’ opiates such as codeine, oxycodone and hydromorphone.
+The vast majority of opiate addicts in America are addicted to ‘non-illicit’ opiates such as codeine, oxycodone and hydromorphone.
 Non-illicit opiates are thought to contribute to the lion’s share of America’s 47,055 opiate-related deaths in 2014.

 The FDA is expected to initially roll out porcupine implants only to ‘stable’ patients who have already demonstrated a commitment to buprenorphine treatment using tablets.